clabrugere/byte-pair-encoding/README.md

 with open('../tests/corpus.txt', 'r') as f:
     corpus = f.read()

-# train the tokenizer on it.
-By default, <BOS> and <EOS> special tokens are automatically registered
+# train the tokenizer on it
 tokenizer = BPETokenizer(max_vocab_size=2048)
 tokenizer.train(corpus)

 # register additional special tokens.
-Its ID is automatically determined as the next available integer.
+IDs are automatically determined as the next available integer.
 tokenizer.register_special_token("<EOP>")

 # encode some string to get indices ready to be passed to a language model